kaiwxn/Binovation-Arduino/README.md

 # Binovation

-## Project Description
+## Description
 This repository contains Arduino programs for our MyScience project "Binovation".
 The Bin Sensor is designed to measure the height of the garbage inside a bin over a period of time that is triggered via button press.
-It then sends the measurements to the Serial console, which then can be inserted into the Binovation Website.
+It then sends the measurements to the Serial console, which then can be inserted into the Binovation Website and processed.

 ## Installation
 To use the Bin Sensor project, follow these steps: